Harness the Power of Your Brain’s Reticular Activating System (RAS): Think It Out Journal

 Overcoming Challenges

-Our founder spent years in a high-pressure sales role, where processing thoughts, managing emotions, and making swift decisions were essential.
-The Think It Out Journal was inspired by her own experiences, as she relied on journaling to quickly process information.
 For those dealing with trauma recovery, anxiety—whether in parents or children—PTSD, and more, this journal breaks down complex feelings into manageable parts.
 Through its guided sections, it introduces a fresh approach to journaling and information processing.
 One notable feature is the brain dump section, which encourages you to clear your mental clutter.
-After all, we don’t carry around garbage, so why should we leave it in our minds?
+You don’t generally carry garbage around with you so why should you leave garbage in our mind?

 Back to blog